PooyaAbbasi/Meta_REST_api/README.md

-## Project Title
+## Meta Course Final Project
 Final Project for Meta's Backend Developer Course

 ## Description
 I've passed the Back-End developer profassional certificate course of Meta.
 This is the final project for the Meta Backend Developer Course on Coursera.
-It is built using `Django` adn `DRF` and demonstrates the skills and concepts learned throughout the course.
+It is built using `Django` & `DRF` and demonstrates the skills and concepts learned throughout the course.

 ## Apps in the Project